PixarAnimationStudios/OpenUSD/docs/spec_usdc.rst

 Integers
 --------

-Integers are stored with the least significant bit first to allow for fast loading on `Little Endian <https://en.wikipedia.org/wiki/Endianness>`_ systems.
+Integers are stored with the least significant byte first to allow for fast loading on `Little Endian <https://en.wikipedia.org/wiki/Endianness>`_ systems.

 Index
 -----